 You will be pleased to find there is no shortage of things to do in Kuala Lumpur.

-Be sure to check out this communication tower which is located at the Bukit Nenas Kuala Lumpur Hill.
-Go in the evening, as the city lit up at night is beautiful to view from on top the hill.
+Be sure to check out this communication tower which is located at Bukit Nenas Kuala Lumpur Hill.
+Go in the evening, as the city lit up at night is beautiful to view from on top of the hill.

 The tower itself is wonderful to look at from below, as it is lit up in a melange of bright, happy colors.

 The evening we visited, there happened to be a base jumping event.
-It was hours of gut-wrenching excitement, watching these courageous, crazy people hurl themselves off the top of the tower and freefalling as long as they could before deploying the parachute.
+It was hours of gut-wrenching excitement, watching these courageous, crazy people hurl themselves off the top of the tower and freefall as long as they could before deploying the parachute.

 Check the calendar on-line as there are always events in or around the tower.

-Masjid Jamek Mosque
+5. Visit the Masjid Jamek Mosque

 Kuala Lumpur is filled with beautiful mosques, but this is the oldest, and I think most beautiful.
 This is also the site where Kuala Lumpur’s first settlers set foot.